811 Time for Making Requirement [R-07.2015]

-Before making a restriction requirement after the first action on the merits, the examiner will consider whether there will be a serious burden if restriction is not required.
+Before requiring restriction of claims previously examined on the merits, the examiner must consider whether there will be a serious burden if restriction is not required.

 811.02 New Requirement After Compliance With Preceding Requirement [R-08.2012]